-The Planning (Listed Buildings and Conservation Areas) Act 1990 says Councils must decide which areas they have of special architectural or historic interest, 'the character of appearance of which it is desirable to preserve or enhance'.
+The Planning (Listed Buildings and Conservation Areas) Act 1990 says local authorities must decide which areas they have of special architectural or historic interest, 'the character of appearance of which it is desirable to preserve or enhance'.
 These areas are called Conservation Areas.

 Derby is a city of considerable historic interest and architectural merit.
 It has a range of streets and buildings that span many centuries.
 In an effort to conserve important elements of our built heritage, we have designated sixteen conservation areas.

 Here are details of all the conservation areas in the city.
 You can view our conservation area boundaries using our online map.

 Conservation areas at the heart of the city centre: